 In this way, the equality between the numbers of equations and unknowns ensures the unique solution of the target configuration of the catenary.
 The converged nodal coordinates and unstrained lengths are calculated iteratively by solving Eq.
 (12).

 Using the dropper positions extracted from Fig. 11, the resultant static configuration of the catenary is presented in Fig. 15.
-It is seen from the full geometry presented in Fig. 15 (a) that the catenary model has both the mid spans and the overlaps.
-But the CWI is only included in the mid spans.
+It is seen from the full geometry presented in Fig. 15 (a) that the catenary model has both mid spans and overlaps.
+However, the CWI is only included in the mid spans.
 The contact wire height shown in Fig. 15 (b) shows good agreement with the distribution of the dropper points extracted from Fig. 11, which demonstrates the validity of the present shape-finding method.

 Stochastic analysis with CWI